jflheureux/jflh-website/_posts/2017-05-12-presentations-i-will-attend-at-sugcon-eu-2017.md

 #### Use Roslyn to validate your Sitecore code and data - by Robin Hermanussen

 Programmer tools like Resharper are invaluable.
-Robin's idea to create new tools specific to Sitecore with Roslyn is great.
+Robin's idea to create new tools for Sitecore with Roslyn is great.
 This presentation will give me ideas for new tools.

 ### 12:40